slerman12/Help-me/4-Faith.md

 ## Synchronicities

-Meanwhile, before and after, astonishing [synchronicities](https://en.wikipedia.org/wiki/Synchronicity) were happening that I will list below and leave for your judgement on their metaphysical or coincidental nature.
+Meanwhile, before and after, astonishing [synchronicities](https://en.wikipedia.org/wiki/Synchronicity) happened that can be listed below and I leave for your judgement on their metaphysical or coincidental nature.

 ### Deus ex memory